Custom Residential: Consulting Services

 This unique, stand-alone service means you don’t have to commit to a full design project, to us as an Architect, or even to doing a project at all!

 We get it.
-We’ve talked to thousands of people over the years, and we recognized a need for a service that helps people figure out what they need, helps them navigate the somewhat daunting learning curve of the design and construction industry.
+We’ve talked to thousands of people over the years, and we recognized a need for a service that helps people figure out what they need, helps them navigate the somewhat daunting learning curve of the design and construction industry, and/or provides a resource for questions and advice along the way.
 If you have any of the following questions, we can help!

 - Should I stay, renovate, move, build new?